Watchful1/ModQueueNotifier/README.md

 ### Process modmails - only in r/competitiveoverwatch
 Checks modmail for notifications from automod that a post has gotten three reports, then checks the post in question.
 If the post was deleted, removed or approved, replies to the modmail with the action and then archives it

+### Filter comments from new users - only in r/bayarea

+Track all comments made to the subreddit, then in threads with certain flairs, remove comments from users that don't have a long history